KrishnaDhaduk/KrishnaDhaduk/README.md

 - 👋 Hi, I’m @KrishnaDhaduk
-- 👀 I’m interested in ...Software Development in hybrid technology.
+- 👀 I’m interested in Software Development in hybrid technology.
 Intrested in making application and web on new concepts that will convert problem into features.
    My own motto is - " Developer it self a tool for converting problems into features"
-- 🌱 I’m currently learning ... advanced flutter techniques for making my code more flexible with my flutter skills.
+- 🌱 I’m currently working with flutter technology for making my code more flexible with my flutter skills.
-- 💞️ I’m looking to collaborate on ... flutter projects, freelance work,
+- 💞️ I’m looking to collaborate on flutter projects, freelance work,
 - 📫 How to reach me ...Via email at : krishnadhaduk100@gmail.com
 - Founder and CEO of blog  ZeeNewsPro take a look : https://www.zeenewspro.com/